tomcam/least-github-pages/docs/markdown-links.md

 Any description of a file location is called a path.
 For example, the full pathname of `README.md` in the above example is `/docs/README.md`.
-The correct term for that path is *fully qualified pathname* or sometimes *fully qualified filename*, but for the most part it's just called the path in this guide.
+The correct term for that path is either *absolute path* or *fully qualified pathname*, for the most part it's just called the path in this guide.

 ### Relative directories